 Website | TripAdvisor Reviews

-Excited to celebrate the Chinese New Year in Bangkok?
+Excited to celebrate and witness the Chinese New Year in Bangkok 2019?
 What are you waiting for then?
 Pack your bags to witness the vibrant dragon parades and the city covered in flaming lanterns.
-Book your trip to Thailand with TravelTriangle and have an amazing time being a part of the Chinese traditions in the dazzling city of Bangkok.
+Plan your trip to Thailand with TravelTriangle and have an amazing time being a part of the Chinese traditions in the dazzling city of Bangkok.

 Looking To Book An International Holiday?